Jeff-Russ/ror-guides/rails-database.md

 ________________________________________________________________________________
 ## Generating CRUD Controller/Actions/Views

-We should start off by makeing a controller for Teachers since it can pivot to two sides: classrooms and courese.
+We should start off by making a controller for Teachers since it can pivot to two sides: classrooms and course.
 A classrooms controller wouldn't really have as much to CRUD.
 Probably the preferred way to get started is to use the generate command and list the actions desired.
 Let's make a controller for the Teacher model:

 	$ rails generate controller Teachers index show new edit create destroy